-Learning occupies important place in life .It is through learning that man brings in so much changes in his instincts that it becomes difficult recognized to them.
-Learning therefore provides key to the structure of our personality and behavior. how learning takes place ?
-What happen within the person when he learns?
-These are different questions in front of psychologist.
-As regards of the nature of learning psychologist are still in disagreement with one another. psychology has never presented in any one place a complete ,unified, and universally agreed upon account of the nature of learning .Hence several psychologist put forth the different theories of learning Significance of Motives, individual and collective behavior is guided by some or other motives.
-These motives play the most effective role in bringing change in the behavior of an individual and groups.
-In the education field, behavior of students is channelized through behavior.
+Significance of Motives, individual and collective behaviour is guided by some or other motives.
+These motives play the most effective role in bringing change in the behaviour of an individual and groups.
+In the education field, behaviour of students is channelized through behaviour.
 Motives cannot be directly seen.
 A motive is a construct or mediating variable referring to the drive for particular goal.
 Objects, goals and targets can be specified in a motive.
 The child can be hostile towards his elder brother but not toward every other people.
-Some children are highly motivated to achieve in school and academic subjects but May not in sports.
-Motive is inferred from behavior.
-Individual differences in strength of motive are inferred from the directionality of the indivisual'sbehaviour and his perseverance in trying to obtain the much desired goal.
-A motive may be highly salient and, yet it may not lead directly to behavior that gratifies that motive.
-Fear or anxiety may inhabit goal directed behaviorinspire of a motive to achieve the goals.
+Some children are highly motivated to achieve in school and academic subjects but may not in sports.
+Motive is inferred from behaviour.
+Individual differences in strength of motive are inferred from the directionality of the indivisual's behaviour and his perseverance in trying to obtain the much desired goal.
+A motive may be highly salient and, yet it may not lead directly to behaviour that gratifies that motive.
+Fear or anxiety may inhabit goal directed behaviour inspite of a motive to achieve the goals.